fx119ai/StreamlitYOLOv8Demo/README.md

 ## Solution
 I decided to go with using fastapi as my backend framework and streamlit as a quick prototyping frontend.
 For easy usability I used docker-compose having one docker container that runs the backend and one that runs the frontend.
+The model from the ultralytics family I chose is the pose-estimation model.

 ## How to